foundation-ui/svgjsx/README.md

 ### Setup

-2. Add SVG files to the `svg/` directory
+1. Add SVG files to the `svg/` directory
-3. Run generation script: `pnpx @usefui/svgjsx`
+2. Run generation script: `pnpx @usefui/svgjsx generate`
-4. Import and use components from `src/icons/`
+3. Import and use components from `src/icons/`

 ### Usage